-Well aware that the date of Super Bowl XL was looming, Chad and I stepped up our game in 2005 to get to as many of the at-risk-of-demolition structures as possible.
-One of the ones you may not remember was the William Apartments, across from the Masonic Temple and the American Hotel:
+Well aware that the date of Super Bowl XL was looming, Chisel and I stepped up our game in 2005 to get to as many of the at-risk-of-demolition structures as possible.
+One of the ones you may not remember was the William Apartments, across from the Masonic Temple and the Hotel American (Fort Wayne):

 Again, these shots were scanned from 35mm film using c.2005 technology...and you'll find that my camera had a helluva light leak.